A Biased Graph Neural Network Sampler with Near-Optimal Regret: Introduction

 Graph convolution networks (GCN) and Graph neural networks (GNN) in general~\cite{kipf2017semi,hamilton2017inductive} have recently become a powerful tool for representation learning for graph structured data~\cite{bronstein2017geometric, battaglia2018relational, wu2020comprehensive}.
 These neural networks iteratively update the representation of a node using a graph convolution operator or message passing operator which aggregate the embeddings of the neighbors of the node, followed by a non-linear transformation.
 After stacking multiple graph convolution layers, these models can learn node representations which can capture information from both immediate and distant neighbors.

-GCNs and variants \cite{velivckovic2017graph} have demonstrated the start-of-art performance in a diverse range of graph learning problems~\cite{kipf2017semi,hamilton2017inductive,berg2017graph,schlichtkrull2018modeling,dai2016discriminative,DBLP:conf/nips/FoutBSB17,liu2018heterogeneous}.
+GCNs and variants \cite{velivckovic2017graph} have demonstrated the start-of-art performance in a diverse range of graph learning prolems~\cite{kipf2017semi,hamilton2017inductive,berg2017graph,schlichtkrull2018modeling,dai2016discriminative,DBLP:conf/nips/FoutBSB17,liu2018heterogeneous}.
 However, they face significant computational challenges given the increasing sizes of modern industrial datasets.
 The multilayers of graph convolutions is equivalent to recursively unfold the neighbor aggregation in a top-down manner which will lead to an exponentially growing neighborhood size with respect to the number of layers.
-If the graph is dense and scale-free, the computation of embeddings will involve a large portion of the graph even with a few layers, which is intractable for large-scale graph like social networks \cite{kipf2017semi}, recommender system \cite{ying2018graph} and so on.
+If the graph is dense and scale-free, the computation of embeddings will involve a large portion of the graph even with a few layers, which is intractable for large-scale graph \cite{kipf2017semi,ying2018graph}.

 Several sampling methods have been proposed to alleviate the exponentially growing neighborhood sizes, including node-wise sampling \cite{hamilton2017inductive, chen2018stochastic, liu2020bandit}, layer-wise sampling \cite{chen2018fastgcn, zou2019layer, huang2018adaptive} and subgraph sampling \cite{chiang2019cluster, zeng2020graphsaint,hu2020heterogeneous}.
 However, the optimal sampler with minimum variance is a function of the neighbors' embeddings unknown apriori before the sampling and only partially observable for those sampled neighbors.
-Most previous methods approximate the optimal sampler with a static distribution which cannot reduce variance properly. \citet{chen2018stochastic} borrow the variance reduction technique from stochastic optimization for neighbor sampling whereas it involves full-graph message passing and is not scalable on large graphs. \citet{liu2020bandit} propose a novel formulation of neighbor sampling as a multi-armed bandit problem (MAB) and apply bandit algorithms to update sampler and reduce variance.
-This dynamic sampler named as BanditSampler is more flexible to capture the underlying dynamics of embeddings and exhibits promising performance in a variety of datasets.
+Most previous methods approximate the optimal sampler with a static distribution which cannot reduce variance properly.
+And most of existing approaches \cite{chen2018fastgcn, zou2019layer, huang2018adaptive, chiang2019cluster, zeng2020graphsaint, hu2020heterogeneous} do not provide any asymptotic convergence guarantee on the sampling variance.
+We are therefore less likely to be confident of their behavior as GNN models are applied to larger and larger graphs.
+Recently, \citet{liu2020bandit} propose a novel formulation of neighbor sampling as a multi-armed bandit problem (MAB) and apply bandit algorithms to update sampler and reduce variance.
+Theoretically, they provide an asymptotic regret analysis on sampling variance.
+Empirically, this dynamic sampler named as BanditSampler is more flexible to capture the underlying dynamics of embeddings and exhibits promising performance in a variety of datasets.